Peter Woolley

 Research

 Peter is currently investigating public awareness of and attitudes toward de facto school segregation in New Jersey and elsewhere.
 He and his research team have demonstrated the gap between people’s perceptions of diversity in their local schools and towns and the realities.
-The teams are now working to produce an index of diversity, equity, and inclusion in municipalities.

 Education